setms/book/docs/requirements/digest.md

 **Analysis** involves reaching a richer and more precise understanding of each requirement and representing sets of requirements in multiple ways.

+Model the environment.
+A **context diagram** shows how the system fits in the ecosystem.
+An **ecosystem map** is similar, but also shows systems of interest that the product doesn't itself interact with.

+Model the system.
 An **analysis model** is a diagram that depicts requirements visually, which sometimes makes it easier to find flaws.
+Examples are DFDs, ERs, STDs, dialog maps, and decision trees.

+**Prototypes** are partial or preliminary implementations that make concepts and possibilities more tangible.
+They give users get more clarity on requirements, and developers more clarity on viability.

+Software has a cost, which developers estimate.
+Customers should respect those estimates.
+Some features may be expensive or even infeasible.
+Sometimes changing features can make them attainable or cheaper.

+Customers set requirement priorities.
+Combined with cost estimates, these make it possible to deliver maximum value at the lowest cost at the right time.
+Priorities can change over time.

 ## Specification